 No matter your gender or age, everyone still only pays $9.95 per month.
-What adjusts is how much coverage each unit provides.
+What you must consider is how much coverage each unit provides.

-Once you look at a Colonial Penn rate chart, you quickly realize that Colonial Penn’s guaranteed issue whole life insurance is expensive relative to what other life insurance companies charge.
+Once you look at a Colonial Penn rate chart, you quickly realize that Colonial Penn’s guaranteed acceptance plan is costly relative to what other life insurance companies charge.

 The older you are, the less coverage that a single unit provides.

-Below is a chart that outlines exactly how much coverage each unit provides.
+Below is a chart and calculator that outlines exactly how much coverage each unit provides.

 |AGE||1 Male Unit ($9.95)||1 Female Unit ($9.95)|